What was your biggest gift that yoga gave you?

 I was never a gymnast but I was a dancer until I was 16 years old.
 The styles of dance I studied were ballet, tap, hip hop, jazz and musical theater.
 I was never very flexible and my technique was lacking due to no discipline as a child but I love it.
 When I began doing yoga I found the discipline to develop my strength and flexibility to get me where I am now.

 How long have you been doing yoga?

 I did my first yoga class when I was 16 to increase my flexibility.
 It turned out to be a seniors class and I didn’t enjoy it.
 I found yoga at a local gym I was attending and tried a few more classes yet I still wasn’t hooked.
-When I tried Bikram yoga I was hooked!
+When I tried Bikram yoga at 19 I was hooked!